RediSearch/redisearch-getting-started/docs/009-advanced-features.md

 ## Create an index using a Filter

-In the previous examples, the indices have been created using a `PREFIX`, where all the keys that are matching the type and the prefix are indexed.
+In the previous examples, the indices were created using a `PREFIX`, where all the keys matching the type and prefix are indexed.

 It is also possible to create an index using a filter, for example create an index with all the "Drama" movies released between 1990 and 2000 (2000 not included).